selendra/selendra-wiki/docs/maintain/maintain-guides-how-to-use-selendra-validator-setup.md

 After you have installed all the required software and made your ssh keys, you can start to configure your infrastructure deployment by following the instructions.
-Start by cloning the `polkadot-validator-setup` repository locally, and installing the package dependencies.
+Start by cloning the `selendra-validator-setup` repository locally, and installing the package dependencies.
 Then customize the configuration how you want it.

 First run yarn to install the NodeJS dependencies: